manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 papaya  carrot
 guava  None
 ```
-in python 3 `itertools.zip_longest()` is used to stops when all items in the list dispalyed.
+in Python 3 `itertools.zip_longest()` is used to stops when all items in the list dispalyed.

 `zip_longest yields` in list or tuple can display with `none` value